richgel999/simple_opencl/README.md

 [ocl_device.cpp/h](src/ocl_device.h) uses this wrapper to create the OpenCL device.
 It exposes a simple C-style API that callers can use to initialize/deinitalize the device, and create/destroy per-thread contexts and kernels.
 Out of the box it supports a single kernel source code file (which can contain multiple kernels) which can be either loaded from disk or from a C-style array in a header file.
 On (only) AMD drivers, this code automatically serializes all calls made into the driver, to avoid race conditions in AMD's driver when OpenCL is called from multiple threads.

 [simple_ocl.cpp](src/simple_ocl.cpp) utilizes the C-style API exposed by ocl_device.h.
 It creates a byte buffer of random numbers, then calls `opencl_process_buffer()` in ocl_device.cpp to process this buffer to an output buffer.

+### Modifying the kernel source code

+By default, this sample compiles the OpenCL program from an array of text in [src/ocl_kernels.h](src/ocl_kernels.h).
+This header file was created using the "xxd" tool with the -i option from the kernel source code file located under [bin/ocl_kernels.cl](bin/ocl_kernels.cl).
+If you want the sample to always load the kernel source code from the "bin" directory instead, set `OCL_USE_KERNELS_HEADER` to 0 in [src/ocl_device.cpp](https://github.com/richgel999/simple_opencl/blob/main/src/ocl_device.cpp).